HomePolitics and Current AffairsWhat is at Stake for India in Sheikh Hasina’s Ouster?

 Political Uncertainty and Strategic Concerns

 India's support for Hasina has not gone unnoticed, earning it some unpopularity among Bangladesh's opposition.
-The primary contender, the Bangladesh Nationalist Party (BNP), has historically had a troubled relationship with India, often aligning more closely with Pakistan and China.
-The BNP's previous reluctance to crack down on militant groups like ULFA and its alliances with Islamist groups are causes for concern in New Delhi.
+The primary contender, the Bangladesh Nationalist Party (BNP), has historically had a troubled relationship with India, often aligning more closely with and China.
+The BNP's previous reluctance to crack down on militant groups like ULFA and its with Islamist groups are causes for concern in New Delhi.

 Implications for Regional Connectivity